Al-Abbas Shrine: Renovation

-Beginning in 2012, the Al Abbas mosque has undergone extensive renovations intended to improve the ability of the shrine to accommodate the millions of pilgrims who visit each year.
-The renovations include rebuilding the wall surrounding the shrine and turning it into a multi-story building housing museums, offices, and additional prayer halls.
-As well, the dome and minaret have been re-gilded, and the shrine's courtyard has been covered with a roof.
+Beginning in 2012, the Al Abbas mosque underwent extensive renovations intended to improve the ability of the shrine to accommodate the millions of pilgrims who visit each year.
+The renovations included rebuilding the wall surrounding the shrine and turning it into a multi-story building housing museums, offices, and additional prayer halls.
+The dome and minaret have also been re-gilded, and the shrine's courtyard has been covered with a roof.

 In 2014, construction began on a basement intended to further accommodate pilgrims.
-The basement is to be located under the perimeter of the main courtyard and involves systematically closing off parts of the courtyard and then excavating the current court yard.
-The project is also set to deal with foundational issues of the shrine and reinforce the structure whose foundation has water gaps in it; as part of the Euphrates runs around the grave of Abbas.
-Once this work is completed, pilgrims will have access for the first time ever to the sardab of Abbas and it will be the closest point to the actual grave.
-In March 2016 a new Zarih for the grave of Abbas was completed.
-It is the first Zarih to be fully built in Iraq by Iraqi hands, and was duly inaugurated on the 13th of Rajab the birth of Imam Ali, which coincides with April 21, 2016.
+The basement is located under the perimeter of the main courtyard and involves systematically closing off parts of the courtyard and then excavating the current court yard.
+The project dealt with foundational issues of the shrine and reinforced the structure whose foundation has water gaps in it; as part of the Euphrates runs around the grave of Abbas.
+When complete, pilgrims will have access to the sardab of Abbas and it will be the closest point to the actual grave.
+In March 2016, a new Zarih for the grave of Abbas was completed.
+It is the first Zarih to be fully built in Iraq by Iraqi hands, and was duly inaugurated on the 13th of Rajab the birth of Imam Ali, on April 21, 2016.

 Timeline

+Customary greeting

+It is customary among Muslims, especially Iranian Shi'ite Muslims, to whisper, either in person when approaching the shrine or when viewing a picture of the shrine on media: «السَّلامُ عَلَیْکْ یا اَبَا الْفَضْلِ الْعَبّاسَ», "Alsũlãạmu ʿAlaẙ̰ḵ̊ y̰ā Aabā Al̊faḍ̊li Al̊ʿabãạs"; This is an Arabic phrase which meaning: "Peace be upon you, O Abu al-Fadl al-Abbas."
+This action called "giving greetings to the Imams."

+Titles

+Abbas ibn Ali was a young man with a good reputation among the people.
+He was given many good nicknames, including: